Deep Learning-Based Channel Extrapolation for Dual-Band Massive MIMO Systems: Conclusion

 \section{Conclusion}

-In this work, we proposed the Multi-Domain Fusion Channel Extrapolator (MDFCE), a novel deep learning-based architecture for mmWave CSI acquisition via cross-band channel extrapolation.
-By leveraging a gating mechanism inspired by the MoE framework, the MDFCE effectively fused spatial, frequency, and temporal features of wireless channels, addressing the highly nonlinear and intractable mapping between sub-6 GHz and mmWave channels.
+In this work, we proposed the MDFCE, a novel deep learning-based architecture for mmWave CSI acquisition via cross-band channel extrapolation.
+By leveraging a gating mechanism inspired by the MoE framework, the MDFCE effectively fused spatial, frequency, and delay domain features of wireless channels, addressing the highly nonlinear and intractable mapping between sub-6 GHz and mmWave channels.
 Extensive evaluations on the DeepMIMO dataset under varying antenna array sizes and SNR levels demonstrated that MDFCE outperformed conventional methods in terms of channel estimation accuracy, pilot overhead, and computational efficiency.